1092772959/CSGY_6083_Database/README.md

 3. User can only like each answer for one time
 4. Each answer answers one question
 5. Each question belongs to one topic
-6. Each topic can only have one parent topic
+6. Each topic may have one direct parent topic